 As previously discussed (see Section 2), virtual multi-instances need to handle large numbers of dynamic tunnels being created and removed.
-By way of an example, consider Figure 1 where router A\2 has a dynamic tunnel created to C\2.
-Router A\2 will create a virtual instance (A\2, C\2) and may redistribute the prefixes associated with C 2, C 1, and Hub 1 into A 2's default instance.
-Similarly, C 2 will create a virtual instance (C\2, A\2) and may redistribute the prefixes associated with A\1, A\2, A\3, and Hub\1.
+By way of an example, consider Figure 1 where router A_2 has a dynamic tunnel created to C_2.
+Router A_2 will create a virtual instance (A_2, C_2) and may redistribute the prefixes associated with C_2, C_1, and Hub_1 into A_2's default instance.
+Similarly, C_2 will create a virtual instance (C_2, A_2) and may redistribute the prefixes associated with A_1, A_2, A_3, and Hub_1.

-This does require that the routers at the ends of the dynamic tunnel support virtual multi-instance.
+Treating a dynamic tunnel as a virtual instance is how dynamic tunnels need to be handled to avoid multiple different LSAs from the same hub router being seen by routers in the connected spokes.
+Supporting dynamic tunnels does require that router-ends of the dynamic tunnel router support the virtual multi-instance functionality as a hub.
 There are specific different rules for handling route redistribution (see Section 4.2 for a virtual instance that contains a dynamic tunnel.